jas3333/GPT-Helper/README.md

 ## To Do:

-1. Add more options to the PromptController
+1. ~~Add more options to the PromptController~~
 2. Add a toggle switch so the PromptController is a drop down menu instead of it always showing.
 3. Add a backend and connect it to MongoDB to save conversations.
+Will probably create a separate branch for this.
 4. Make it mobile friendly.
 Not a top priority though since I just use this in a browser on my desktop.

 ### To install: